-Ben Osborn is a composer, poet and multi-instrumentalist.
-Channelling Leonard Cohen-esque balladry, he draws also from electronica, folk and 20th century art music.
-Ethereal string sections rise and fade, Björk-like beats skitter, Erik Satie piano chords drift into view: in less capable hands it might sound miscellaneous, but he weaves his disparate influences into textural tapestries that sound like nobody but him.
+Ben Osborn is a writer, songwriter, composer and sound designer from Oxford, UK, now based in Berlin, Germany.
+Coming from a poetic folk song tradition, his work draws also from electronica and classical music to create a space in which highly personal and deeply political stories can be told.
+Ethereal string sections rise and fade, complex electronic beats skitter, dreamlike piano chords drift into view: in less capable hands it might sound miscellaneous, but he weaves his disparate influences into textural tapestries that sound like nobody but him.

 Ben Osborn is proud to be supported by Asylum Arts